-The determination of whether a building is federally subsidized is addressed in Section 42()(2).
-In general, a building is treated as federally subsidized if there is financing which is tax exempt under Section 103, the proceeds of which were used (directly or indirectly) in the building or its operation.
+The determination of whether a building is federally subsidized is addressed in Section 42(i)(2).
+In general, a building is treated as federally subsidized if there is financing the interest on which is exempt from tax under Section 103 of the Internal Revenue Code, the proceeds of which were used (directly or indirectly) in the building or its operation.